PatrykFlama/UWr/Sem2/AI/Lista 3.5/README.md

 Heuristics: weighted sum of number of 4 in a row, number of 3 in a row, number of 2 in a row, number of 1 in a row - sums of opponent

 ## Exercise 9
+Why first player has major advantage?
+Becouse he can choose hist first move, so can place 3 marks before second player, also he can choose best move, since all moves are available at the begining.
+If we start first it is better to start in the middle, becouse it is best position with highest chance of winning.
+The we can pick any of the 4 corners.
+If corner is occupied we know that enemy probably took same strategy so we can suppose which cells he took.
+Next we try to finish our 3 in a row, if enemy blocked us we choose another corner (one should be free).
+Then we again try to finish 3 in a row, if both solutions are blocked we won't win, so we try to block enemy.
+To block enemy, knowing his position we follow best strategy in tic tac toe to predict which cells he also took, and block him.

+If we start second we still try to take the middle.
+If we couldn't do that we go for random corner.
+If we find enemys cell we have more information, so we can try to block him (following the best strategy).

 ## Exercise 10
+#### a) How can the time spent calculating the best previous move be used to calculate the best current move (we assume that only one game is played).
+* Alpha-Beta-Search
+In previous move we have already calculated branches to depth _d_, so now our depth increased to _d + 1_.
+So we simply have to calculate one next move for every branch, instead of _d_ moves for every branch.

+* MCTS
+If we have already calculated some moves, we have some information about the game, and we can use it in our next move - few paths are already explored, so we can use them to explore further or treat them as result for given choice and have more simulations for more precision.

+#### b) How to use the possibility of parallel code execution to improve the quality of the game?
+* Alpha-Beta-Search
+We can calculate result of each branch in parallel, and then choose the best one.
+Thanks to that we can go deeper in our search tree, having more precise results.

+* MCTS
+We can run multiple simulations in parallel, and then choose the best move.
+Thanks to that we can run more simulations, having more precise results.

 ## Exercise 11*